 Tom scheduled a call with me to discuss what he was doing.

 During our call, Tom explained his situation, and shared the names of some of the franchises he’d been looking into.
 I gave him some feedback, and then shared some inside information.
 I was able to provide a bit of inside information because I knew of the franchises and even one of the non-franchise opportunities he’d been checking out.

-Tom liked my approach, and signed up for Franchise Advisory Package 2.
+Tom liked my approach, and ended up signing up for more time with me.